 Pastoral counseling is a unique form of counseling which uses spiritual resources as well as psychological understanding for healing and growth.
 It is provided by certified pastoral counselors, who are not only mental health professionals but who have also had in-depth religious and/or theological training.
 Students explore the opportunities and limits of Pagan pastoral counseling, what it is and what it is not, and trace the history of pastoral counseling as distinguished from psychotherapy, pastoral care, chaplaincy and spiritual guidance.
-Addresses professional issues and develops a Pagan perspective to pastoral counseling.
+Addresses professional issues and develops a Pagan perspective to pastoral counseling and chaplaincy.
+This is an opportunity to explore an overview of the range of venues for ministry, and the unique interfaith role of the chaplain in institutional settings.
+Students will become familiar with the global and historical context for chaplaincy, the community circle of chaplaincy, interfaith dialogue and its meaning for modern Pagans.
+Students will learn how to effectively function in this specialized ministry by sharing knowledge, understanding, acceptance and respect, as well as working to protect and promote free expression of religion for all faith formations, collective and individual.